apalache-mc/apalache/docs/src/HOWTOs/howto-write-type-annotations.md

 Run the type checker again.
 You should see the following message:

 ```
+...
+ > Running Snowcat .::.
- > Your types are great!
+ > Your types are purrfect!
+ > All expressions are typed
+...
 ```

 ## Recipe 2: Annotating constants